DraftedDev/finalgo/README.md

 Options:
-  -s, --stats              Should the evaluator include statistics for every registered score -c, --samples <SAMPLES>  The sample count to use [default: 250]
+  -s, --stats              Should the evaluator include statistics for every registered score -c, --samples <SAMPLES>  The sample count to use [default: 250] -r, --rank               Should the evaluator rank the tickers
 ```

 ## Real-World Usage